Kenyon's 2019-20 Discrimination and Discriminatory Harassment Policy is included below in full.

 As part of Informal Resolution, the Civil Rights Coordinator may:

-Remedies may include any option outlined in Section VI.B. regarding Interim Measures.
+Remedies may include any option outlined in Section VII.B. regarding Interim Measures.
 Other potential remedies include targeted or broad-based educational programming or training, an agreement between the parties that addresses the complainant’s concerns, supported direct confrontation of the respondent, and/or indirect action by the Civil Rights Coordinator or the College.
 Depending on the form of resolution, it may be possible for a reporting party to maintain anonymity.

 At the discretion of the Civil Rights Coordinator, after an investigation or Formal Resolution of a report has begun, a complainant and respondent may agree to pursue Informal Resolution.